If edible flowers sounds weird to you, you’re not alone. Most of us don’t grow up eating flowers… or do we?

 Editor’s Note: We recommend serving on a spiralized squash or spaghetti squash, especially lemon squash.
 Garnish with nasturtium flowers, for a delightful presentation of a delicious gourmet dish.

-Note: I have thrown everything in a blender including the stems and cheese and processed and it worked fine.
+Donna says that she’s thrown everything in a blender including the stems and cheese and processed and it worked fine.

 Lovely Lavender Festival Salad